Dzsek/pretense/README.md

 Build time depends on the cost of whatever the zone is currently building, but is also occasionally influenced by the game to provide a limited pushback oportunity by either of the coalitions.

 Zones that are below a certain treshold of resources will gain a "low supply" trait, which restricts what they can build, but also makes them more likely to get resupplied by other friendly zones.
+This is marked in by the `(!)` in the zone label.

 ### 1.3 Production